fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 ```

 In case you defined any certificate entries, also create a secret for those
-files in the same namespace as you are running the Helm operator:
+files in the same namespace as you are running the Helm Operator:

 ```sh
 kubectl create secret generic flux-helm-repository-certs \